-Special resolution number 11 will request authority for Directors to allot equity securities for cash without first being required to offer such securities to existing members.
-This will include the sale on a non preemptive basis of any shares the Company holds in treasury for cash.
-The authority relates to a maximum aggregate of £305,433 of the nominal value of the share capital representing approximately 20% of the issued Ordinary share capital of the Company as at the date of this Report.
+Special resolution number 11 will request the authority for the Directors to allot equity securities for cash without first being required to offer such securities to existing members.
+This will include the sale on a non pre-emptive basis of any shares the Company holds in treasury for cash.
+The authority relates to a maximum aggregate of £653,769 of the nominal value of the share capital representing approximately 20% of the issued Ordinary share capital of the Company as at the date of this report.